ericbn/js-abstract-descent-parser/README.md

 #### 1. Improve grammar

 The current grammar does not support the exponentiation operator (`^`), nor the unary negation operator (`-`).
 The first challenge is to improve the grammar so those are supported, and implement the changes.
+Mind that exponentiation should have higher precedence than multiplication or division, and lower precedence than parenthesis.

 The following unit tests should pass:

 ```javascript
     it("should parse exponentiation", function() {